golang/tools/gopls/doc/analyzers.md

 golang.org/x/tools/cmd/deadcode tool, but it has the advantage that it runs within the modular analysis framework, enabling near real-time feedback within gopls.

+The unusedfunc analyzer also reports unused types, vars, and constants.
+Enums--constants defined with iota--are ignored since even the unused values must remain present to preserve the logical ordering.

 Default: on.